Blair Castle Oldest Whisky? It's Marketing, Not Science

 • WhiskyAuctioneer's “1833” dating claim relied on a paper-and-wood placard said to have been found near the bottles, but there is no verifiable link to the bottles themselves.

-• The auction house’s publicity implied their dating assessment was strongly supported by scientific testing, which it was not.
+• The auction house’s publicity implied their dating was strongly supported by scientific testing, which it was not.

 • After we contacted WhiskyAuctioneer, they revised and retracted some statements.

-• When VinePair investigated, WhiskyAuctioneer acknowledged "We have confidence in the glass and seal, but nothing else is really provable."
+• When VinePair also investigated, WhiskyAuctioneer acknowledged "We have confidence in the glass and seal, but nothing else is really provable."

 This September, WhiskyAuctioneer (the largest spirits auction house by volume) announced the “World’s Oldest Scotch Whisky.”
 24 bottles are up for auction this month.